Programs Offered

 Minor

 The options available in the undergraduate program in geological sciences are geology and geophysics and lead to the BA degree.
 Both options provide a strong basis for understanding the functioning of the Earth system.
-Students who are uncertain as to which option best suits their needs should contact a departmental advisor or faculty member.
+Students who are uncertain as to which option best suits their needs should contact a departmental advisor or faculty mentor.
 In each option, the undergraduate program emphasizes coursework in theoretical, laboratory and field-oriented aspects of the geological sciences.
 The nearby Rocky Mountains provide a natural laboratory for many of these courses.

 Students interested in the geological sciences may also wish to consider the Baker Residential Academic Program (see the Undergraduate Residential Programs section).
 Students who do not wish to pursue a career in the geosciences, or who would like to combine a basic knowledge of geologic sciences with that of some other field, should consider a minor in geological sciences.
 Students who intend to pursue graduate study in the geological sciences are encouraged to consider developing an honors thesis as part of their undergraduate studies.